Jbai795/Mostree-pub/README.md

 *Run*

-NOTE: Run programs within the diectory `./out/build/linux/bin/` in the main directory `Mostree-pub/`, otherwise you will encounter open errors.
+**NOTE**: Run programs within diectory `./out/build/linux/bin/` in the main directory `Mostree-pub/`, otherwise you will encounter errors.

 - Standalone: log benchmark info in one terminal
 ```